christianscott/tweet_tone/README.md

 ![screenshot](http://i.imgur.com/3ETaJNq.png)

 Supply a twitter handle and the site will give you an estimate of how that user feeling, based on the last 50 tweets they sent.
+Not perfect, gets a bit weird if you enter names too quickly or supply a username that doesnt exist.

 Makes use of a simple API I made, found [here](https://github.com/chrfrasco/tweet_tone_api).
 It uses the Twitter and IBM watson APIs.
 It is hosted on heroku and can be found [here](https://immense-sea-71091.herokuapp.com/)